 In order that the institution's preparation for biennial review may be more productive than burdensome, the Commission specifies that the report be an update of the self-study submitted for the institution's candidacy application.
+Typically, the letter from the Commission communicating the decision to award candidacy will include some areas of emphasis to be addressed in the biennial report.
 The institution should consider the biennial review a phase of its planning process, an opportunity to measure its progress toward meeting the Commission's Standards for Accreditation.
 If the institution's biennial self-assessment is effective, the self-study it will prepare for initial accreditation will be an updating of its biennial report.